cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

 ```

 We'll define how to download the dataset.
 This function is general
-enough that it could be used to retrieve most files, but we'll default
+enough that it could be used to retrieve most files, but we will default
 it to use the values from previous.

 ```python